-During the year ended December 31, 2022, approximately 70.9 percent of our net sales and approximately 60.5 percent of our operating expenses were realized outside of the United States.
+During the year ended December 31, 2023, approximately 71.0 percent of our net sales and approximately 63.6 percent of our operating expenses were realized outside of the United States.
 Inventory purchases are transacted primarily in U.S. dollars from vendors located in the United States.
 The local currency of each international subsidiary is generally the functional currency.
 We conduct business in multiple currencies with exchange rates that are not on a one-to-one relationship with the U.S. dollar.
 All revenues and expenses are translated at average exchange rates for the periods reported.
 Therefore, our operating results will be positively or negatively affected by a weakening or strengthening of the U.S. dollar in relation to another fluctuating currency.
-Given the uncertainty and diversity of exchange rate fluctuations, we cannot estimate the effect of these fluctuations on our future business, product pricing, results of operations or financial condition, but we have provided consolidated sensitivity analyses below of functional currency/reporting currency exchange rate fluctuations on our operating results.
-We do not use derivative instruments for hedging, trading or speculating on periodically take measures to reduce the risk of foreign exchange rate fluctuations on our operating results.
-We do not use derivative instruments for hedging, trading or speculating on foreign exchange rate fluctuational discussion of the impact on the effect of currency fluctuations has been included in Management's Discussion and Analysis included in Part II, Item 7 of this report.
+Given the uncertainty and diversity of exchange rate fluctuations, we cannot estimate the effect of these fluctuations on our future business, product pricing, results of operations or financial condition, but we have provided consolidated sensitivity analyses below of functional currency/reporting currency exchange rate saffect the relative prices at which we sell our products.
+We regularly monitor our foreign currency risks and periodically take measures to reduce the risk of foreign exchange rate fluctuations on our operating results.
+We do not use derivative instruments for hedging, trading or speculating on foreign exchange rate fluctuations.
+Additional discussion of the impact on the effect of currency fluctuations has been included in Management's Discussion and Analysis included in Part II, Item 7 of this report.